 - Apple stores historical subscription data for a period of one year.
 Customers who have subscribed more than a year ago, will therefore be reported as having started their subscription a year ago.

-- Apple's reports do not allow any cancelation to be tied to an individual customer.
+- Apple's reports do not allow any cancellation to be tied to an individual customer.
 Apple's own metrics will exclude a canceled customer from "Active Paid Subscriptions" right away.
 Baremetrics will keep that customer as an "Active Customer" until 3 days after expiry of the subscription.